freeCodeCamp/chapter/CONTRIBUTING.md

 # Adding a New Feature

-In order to understand where to start, it may help to familiarise yourself with our tech stack.
-The key technologies we use are: PostgreSQL, TypeORM, Apollo, Express, React and Next.js.
+In order to understand where to start, it may help to familiarize yourself with our [tech stack](https://github.com/freeCodeCamp/chapter/blob/main/README.md#tech-stack).
 For more details:

 <details><summary>Tech stack overview</summary>